Courage-1984/Dataset-Forge/docs/README_full.md

 - If the script reports no files found, check your directory structure and that the codebase is present.
 - The script overwrites its output files in `tools/find_code_issues/` on each run.
 - Review the log file (`find_code_issues.log`) for detailed error messages.

 ---

+## Metadata Management Issues (NEW July 2025)

+**Problem:** exiftool not found or not working.

+- Ensure exiftool is installed and in your system PATH.
+Download from https://exiftool.org/.
+- On Windows, you may need to rename exiftool(-k).exe to exiftool.exe and add its folder to PATH.
+- Restart your terminal after installation.

+**Problem:** pandas or SQLite errors when extracting/filtering metadata.

+- Ensure pandas is installed: `pip install pandas`
+- SQLite is included with Python, but ensure your Python is not missing standard libraries.
+- Check your CSV/SQLite file for corruption or incomplete extraction.

+**Problem:** Metadata extraction returns empty or incomplete results.

+- Some image formats may not contain metadata, or may be corrupted.
+- Try running exiftool manually on a sample file to debug.
+- Check file permissions and ensure files are not locked by another process.

+---